 And finally, there’s the powder room.
 This is likely the smallest room in your house and yet it’s one of the most critical to site right.
 This two-piece washroom should be easily accessed but somewhat removed from main living areas.
 For maximum privacy and the comfort of its users, place the powder near the foyer or a mudroom but never allow it to open directly toward a main living space like the great room or kitchen.

-“The idea of a ‘master bathroom’ has changed drastically over the years,” says Dan Mitchell, a log home builder and owner of Eagle CDI in Tennessee.
-“If you look back a decade or two, master bedrooms were relatively small spaces.
+“The idea of a ‘primary bathroom’ has changed drastically over the years,” says Dan Mitchell, a log home builder and owner of Eagle CDI in Tennessee.
+“If you look back a decade or two, primary bedrooms were relatively small spaces.
 Few had an en suite bathroom and, if they did, they were quite utilitarian.
-Today’s master bathroom has enlarged; it’s transitioned to become more of a grand dressing area."
+Today’s primary bathroom has enlarged; it’s transitioned to become more of a grand dressing area."

 3. Factor in the 3 Fs